SolarCarChallenge/pi-top/README.md

 ## Getting Started

-If you are not framiliar with GitHub please intro available [here](https://services.github.com/on-demand/intro-to-github/)is a very useful tool.
+If you are not framiliar with GitHub, the [intro to GitHub](https://services.github.com/on-demand/intro-to-github/) is a very useful tool.

 GitHub offers an excellent free student pack with tons of useful products and services [available here](https://education.github.com/pack)